 - Taking cough medicine for a non-productive cough

-- A heat pack or warm water bottle placed on chest to relieve discomfort
+- A heat pack or warm water bottle placed on the chest to relieve discomfort

 - Steam inhalations using a mentholated preparation to clear your nasal and bronchial passages